 - communicating with you about your loan application/agreement, including responding to your enquiries (as is necessary for the performance of a contract between you and us and/or as is necessary for our legitimate interests);

 - administering debt recoveries, where you owe us money under a contract or otherwise (as is necessary for the performance of a contract between you and us and/or as is necessary for our legitimate interests);

 - undertaking statistical analysis, including analysing your use of our website.
 This allows us to develop new, or improve existing, products and services (as is necessary for our legitimate interests); and

 - fulfilling our obligations owed to a relevant regulator, tax authority or revenue service (as is necessary for compliance with our legal obligations and/or as is necessary for our legitimate interests).

 Our "legitimate interests" as referred to above include our legitimate business purposes and commercial interests in operating our business in a customer-focused, efficient, and sustainable manner, in accordance with all applicable legal and regulatory requirements.

-Where you enter into a loan agreement with us as borrower, you must consent to us sharing financial information about your performance of your obligations under it with the guarantor in certain situations.
-This may include contacting the guarantor in circumstances where you have defaulted or failed to make any payment due on your loan and informing them of your default.
+Where you enter into a Loan Agreement with us as the Borrower, you must consent to us sharing financial information about your performance of your obligations under it with the Guarantor in certain situations.
+This may include contacting the Guarantor in circumstances where you have defaulted or failed to make any payment due on your loan and informing them of your default.